learning2hash/learning2hash.github.io/tutorial.md

 print(mean_time)  # Print the average time spent for each search radius print(mean_precision)  # Print the average precision@10 for each search radius
 ```

-The above code will produce a mean precision@10 of 0.30 for a radius of 2.
-As we increase the Hamming radius we increase the quality of the retrieval, at the expense of checking many more candidate nearest neighbours.
-This means that, on average, given a list of 10 returned images, 30% of those will be relevant to the query when we use a Hamming radius of 2.
-We will show how this can be boosted to 0.40 mean precision@10 by _learning the hashing hyperplanes_, rather than generating the hyperplanes randomly (as per LSH).
+The code above generates a mean precision@10 of 0.30 for a Hamming radius of 2.
+As we increase the radius, the retrieval quality improves, but it comes at the cost of checking a larger number of candidate nearest neighbors.
+In simpler terms, when using a Hamming radius of 2, around 30% of the images returned in a list of 10 will, on average, be relevant to the query.
+We’ll also demonstrate how we can boost this to a mean precision@10 of 0.40 by _learning the hashing hyperplanes_ rather than using random hyperplanes, as is done in traditional Locality-Sensitive Hashing (LSH).

 ![LSH Precision@10](./tutorial/lsh_precision10.png)

-As the Hamming radius increases from 0 to 10 we start retrieving more and more images from the database in our candidate set, and this leads to a corresponding sharp increase in the query time which will approach a standard brute force search time (~53 seconds) when the returned candidate set equals the entire database.
+As the Hamming radius increases from 0 to 10, we begin retrieving more images from the database in our candidate set.
+This leads to a noticeable spike in query time, which can eventually approach the time required for a standard brute force search (~53 seconds) when the candidate set includes the entire database.

 ![LSH Time](./tutorial/lsh_time.png)

 ## Implementation (GRH)

-We now investigate how learning the hyperplanes (i.e. learning to hash) can afford a much higher level or retrieval effectiveness.
-To recap we will be developing the supervised learning to hash model [Graph Regularised Hashing](https://learning2hash.github.io/publications/moran2015agraph/).
+Next, we explore how learning the hyperplanes (i.e., learning to hash) can significantly enhance retrieval effectiveness.
+Specifically, we'll be working with the supervised learning to hash model, [Graph Regularised Hashing](https://learning2hash.github.io/publications/moran2015agraph/).

-Our first step is to use the training dataset to construct an _adjacency matrix_ that GRH will use as its supervisory signal for learning the hashing hyperplanes.
-If two images share the same class label they have _adjacency_matrix[i,j]=1_ and _adjacency_matrix[i,j]=0_ otherwise.
-In Python we can construct this adjacency matrix from the class label vector:
+Our first step involves using the training dataset to build an _adjacency matrix_, which GRH will use as a supervisory signal for learning the hashing hyperplanes.
+In this matrix, if two images share the same class label, then _adjacency_matrix[i,j] = 1_; otherwise, _adjacency_matrix[i,j] = 0_.
+In Python, we can construct this adjacency matrix using the class label vector:

 ```python
 adjacency_matrix=np.equal.outer(labels_train, labels_train).astype(int)